HI, I’M BRYNN RENNÉ

 What started as a desire to heal quickly turned into an all-consuming pursuit.

-I worked with practitioners, ran tests, followed protocols, eliminated foods, and invested thousands of dollars trying to find answers.
+I worked with practitioners, ran tests, followed protocols, eliminated foods, and followed strict diets.
 I would feel hopeful one week — only to crash the next.

 There was no consistency.
 No peace.
 No end in sight.